 Just because your company is currently insolvent does not mean there isn’t a chance of your business bouncing back.
 By enlisting the help of a licensed insolvency practitioner, you can learn about the various business rescue and recovery options which are available and determine whether any of these are appropriate for your company to pursue.
 This could include looking at various finance options which may help to increase your cash flow and keep the business running smoothly.
 Alternatively, if you are finding your company’s debts difficult to manage, you may wish to consider entering into a time to pay (TTP) arrangement with HMRC, or setting up a formal debt restructuring plan by way of a Company Voluntary Arrangement (CVA).

-Should rescuing the business not be possible, or if this is not something you wish to attempt, then we can look at the best way of closing down the company, ensuring business is brought to a close, creditors receive as much money as possible, and you are able to walk away and move on.
-This is typically done through a process known as a Creditors’ Voluntary Liquidation (CVL).
+Should rescuing the business not be possible, or if this is not something you wish to attempt, then we can look at the best way of closing down the company, ensuring business is brought to a close and allowing creditors receive as much money as possible.
+This is achieved through a director-initiated process known as a Creditors’ Voluntary Liquidation (CVL).

 If your business is insolvent and you are worried about the consequences of this, you should make it a priority to seek expert advice.
 Begbies Traynor can advise you on the whole range of recovery and closure options out there, and our licensed insolvency practitioners can put the most appropriate method in place for you.
 To find out more call us today on 0800 063 9221.